circonus/irondb-docs/operations.md

 You will see an "Errors" section to the right.
 If you begin to see hardware errors there, this could indicate a disk failure.
 If in doubt, contact Circonus Support (support@circonus.com) for assistance.

-If instability continues, you can run snowth in the foreground.
+If instability continues, you can run IRONdb in the foreground.
 First, determine the node's ID by doing an:

 ```
 ls /snowth/data/